Income tax debt

 This fact sheet covers England & Wales.
 We also have a version for Scotland if you need it.

-This fact sheet tells you about how to deal with income tax arrears owed to Her Majesty’s Revenue and Customs (HMRC).
+This fact sheet tells you about how to deal with income tax arrears owed to HM Revenue & Customs (HMRC).
 It explains your rights and the options you have.

 Use this fact sheet to: